LGBTQ Youth and Homelessness

 Kevin Ryan, president and CEO, Covenant House International

-Trauma-informed, Resilience-focused Approach to LGBTQ Homelessness
+Trauma-informed, Resilience-focused Approach to LGBTQ+ Homelessness

-This approach, together with the awareness we have raised among staff to ensure a welcoming, affirming, and safe space for LGBTQ youth, distinguishes Covenant House as a provider of shelter that addresses the whole person, with all of that young person's experience and potential.
+This approach, together with the awareness we have raised among staff to ensure a welcoming, affirming, and safe space for LGBTQ+ youth, distinguishes Covenant House as a provider of shelter that addresses the whole person, with all of that young person's experience and potential.

-LGBTQ Homelessness and Diversity: All Are Welcome Here
+All Are Welcome Here

-At Covenant House diversity and inclusion don't end at intake.
+At Covenant House, diversity and inclusion don't end at intake.
 Our youth share dormitories, dining tables, and classrooms.
 They share in the same opportunities for entertainment, self-improvement, worship, exercise, group counseling, field trips, creative workshops, and all other activities.

 Diversity can be challenging, but we strive to build understanding among each other at Covenant House, where our residents are, indeed, a microcosm of the surrounding society.
 We hope that as our youth progress toward their goal of independent living they will take with them a deepened understanding and respect for one another into the rest of their lives.